 Some churches cover-up pedophilia-

 The Catholic church has gotten a lot of bad press over this issue recently.
 However, it is far from unheard of in Protestant and Evangelical churches.
 A valued leader gets accused of touching a child inappropriately and the church decides to deal with the problem “in-house”.
 At that point the whole messy mess gets swept under the rug or the leader is simply asked to leave the church.
 This is never okay.
 When this is happens the leader simply goes somewhere else and more little lives are ruined.
-Every accusation should be thoroughly investigated by the proper authorities (the Elder or Deacon board does not count).
+Every accusation should be thoroughly investigated by the proper authorities (the Elder or Deacon board is NOT the proper authorities).
 Yes, this is hard, yes it makes the church look bad but not nearly as bad as it does when the church fails to protect the most vulnerable in a congregation (Luke 17:2, Matthew 25:45).

 We don’t help young adults to date-

-The Bible is clear that marriage is a virtuous, noble and necessary thing (Genesis 2:24, Proverbs 18:22, Hebrews 13:4).
+The Bible is clear that marriage is a noble and necessary thing (Genesis 2:24, Proverbs 18:22, Hebrews 13:4).
 That being said, for some inexplicable reason there is a ton of shame in the Christian culture surrounding Christians participating in the process of finding a spouse.
 Because dating is taboo in many Christian churches most churches do not give Christian kids a lot of instruction on how or who to date and there are literally no opportunities for Christian young people to get to know each other inside the church.
 As a result, most young people date outside of the church which leads to a lot of missteps (Tinder, bars, campus parties, drunken hook-ups).
 Those missteps inevitably end in sexual immorality and sometimes even a departure from the faith.
 Maybe it’s time for churches to be intentional about setting-up opportunities for young Christians from similar denominations to get to know one another so they can get married; rather than shame them for having a natural desire to find a spouse.